avdi/quarto/README.md

 2. Create a `Rakefile` in your book project root.
 3. Add `require "quarto/tasks"` to the top of the Rakefile.
 4. Run `rake -T` to see the available tasks.
+5. The task you care about is probably `rake deliverables`

 ## Concepts